ThePrize

 - Aliza Ayaz

-United Nations Goodwill Ambassador
+United Nations Goodwill Ambassador for Climate

 - Kate Rothschild